glvckoma/AJC-Price-Checker/memory-bank/systemPatterns.md

 6.  **Asynchronous Operations:** `async/await` is used extensively in the main process for non-blocking I/O (network requests, file system access if added later).
 7.  **Web Scraping (Node.js):** Standard libraries (`axios`, `cheerio`) are used within `scraper.js`.
 8.  **Single Process Deployment:** Packaged into a single executable using `electron-builder`.
-9.  **Update Check:** Logic is now encapsulated in `updater.js`, triggered by `main.js` on startup.
-Uses `semver` for comparison and `dialog`/`shell` for user interaction.
-Renderer is notified via IPC for status updates.
+9.  **Update Check:** Logic encapsulated in `updater.js`, triggered by `main.js`.
+Uses `semver`, `dialog`/`shell`.
+Renderer is notified via IPC (`update-status` channel) for visual feedback in the status bar.
+10. **Dynamic Status Bar:** The renderer process (`renderer.js`) manages the status bar's appearance based on application state (Ready, Searching, Fetching, Success, Error, Update Available) by applying predefined Tailwind CSS classes.
+Includes a click handler for the 'Update Available' state.
-10. **Error Handling:** Errors during scraping or updates are generally handled within the respective services and propagated via Promises/rejections through IPC handlers to the renderer.
+11. **Error Handling:** Errors during scraping or updates are generally handled within the respective services and propagated via Promises/rejections through IPC handlers to the renderer for display in the status bar.

 ## Comparison to Previous Architectures